openziti/ziti-doc/README.md

 The script defines the GitHub Pages custom domain by committing a file `CNAME`.
 You must change the custom domain in the script if you change the custom domain in GitHub Pages web console.

-You may run this script locally if you define the same variables in your environment.
+To run this script locally, define the necessary variables in your environment.

 ## How Search Works